joolstorrentecalo/gitlab-foss/doc/user/group/index.md

 1. In the **Group name** text box, enter your group name.
 See the [limitations on group names](../../user/reserved_names.md).
 1. Optional.
 In the **Group description (optional)** text box, enter your group description.
    The description is limited to 500 characters.
-1. Optional.
-Under **Group avatar**, select **Choose file**, then select an image.
-The ideal image size is 192 x 192 pixels, and the maximum file size allowed is 200 KB.
 1. Select **Save changes**.

 ## Leave a group